Adrianjewell91/study_progress/README.md

 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

 ## 10/24
 1. Follow the transloadit tutorial to upload a file to S3 bucket.
+Goals:
+  1. Hide the S3 bucket information.
+  2. Display uploaded waveforms through react.
+  3. Upload through React.

 ## 10/23